Cannon-Cloud/Guardrails-Before-the-Fall/README.md

 ## License

-This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+**You are free to:**

+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material

+**Under the following terms:**

+- **Attribution** — You must give appropriate credit
+- **NonCommercial** — You may not use the material for commercial purposes
+- **ShareAlike** — If you remix or build upon the material, you must distribute under the same license

 For commercial licensing inquiries, contact: clarence@simplysubscribe.com